stanleyaz/Predicting-Customer-Churn/README.md

 As mentioned earlier, the data provided contained extraneous rows due to a mismatch in samples provided to me.
 I removed those using SQL by joining the datasets together into one combined - [brass.csv](./data/brass.csv) dataset which I then exported for use in my analysis and modeling.
 Several data cleaning operations were carried out including but not limited to - dropping columns, renaming, converting to datetime objects, converting currency, among others.

 **Defining Churn**: Since Brass did not label customers as either `churned` or `not churned`, I analysed the dataset to define what churn could represent in the company.
-In my analysis, I realized that presently Brass accounts can lay dormant for long periods but it does not mean that the customer has churned.
+In my analysis, I realized that presently Brass accounts can lay dormant for long periods but it does not mean that the customer had churned.
 I spoke with Brass officials who confirmed this to be true, explaining the seasonality of some clients.
 I found the following in my analysis:

 |**What**|**How Long**|
 |:---|:---|